 Which Are Better, New or Used Tires?

-While it may seem like there is some advantage to buying used tires — namely a lower price point — there are a lot of risks associated with it as well.
+There are a lot of risks associated with buying used tires.
 Since you don’t know the history of the tires, it can be difficult to know if they’ve been previously run under inflated, over loaded or have other unseen internal damage which could lead to an unexpected failure.
-Used tires might also have uneven wear, which can cause noise, vibration or other problems and may need to be replaced much sooner than new tires.
+Used tires might also have uneven wear, which can cause noise, vibration, or other problems and may need to be replaced much sooner than new tires.
 It is best to replace tires with new tires of the same category, size, load capacity and speed rating as recommended by your vehicle’s manufacturer.

 Ask the Pros